 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More affordable: Was introduced into a lower priced category (50 percent cheaper at launch).

 - More modern: Reflects 3 years and 11 months of technical progress since the M Typ 240 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (12 : 4 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark IV is the clear winner of the contest (18 : 4 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons